rust-lang/api-guidelines/README.md

 in the root of the repository to continuously serve your local copy of the guidelines.

+Until the guidelines are moved into `rust-lang` (see below), you can find a rendered snapshot at [http://aturon.github.io/](http://aturon.github.io/).

 ### Guideline statuses

 Every guideline has a status: